Novartis/UNIQUE/docs/source/installation.md

 {{python_versions_badge}} {{pypi_version_badge}} {{conda_version_badge}} {{pypi_downloads_badge}} {{conda_downloads_badge}} {{pypi_build_badge}}

 `UNIQUE` is currently compatible with Python 3.8 through 3.12.1.
-To install the latest release and use the package as is, run the following in a compatible environment of choice:
+To install the latest release, run the following in a compatible environment of choice:

 ::::{tab-set}